 Jim Rogers 149 (red logo)

 There’s always room for improvement, so we’re always looking for new bits of old kit.
-If you have a mid 70’s Marantz or Sansui Receiver in good condition, then we’d be interested in buying it.
-So why not send us an email?
+If you have a mid 70’s Marantz 2270, 2275 or Sansui Receiver in excellent condition, then we’d be interested in buying it.
+We're also looking for a good pair of JBL L100's, Spendor DC1's or Kef 107's.
+If you have any of these why not send us an email?

-*Why focus on mid/late 70’s audio equipment?
-Well, the 70’s was the peak of analogue recording and the quality sound systems around at that time were designed to maximise the analogue sound, often irrespective of cost.
-The build quality was fantastic and the sound even better.
-So, we focus on finding the very best equipment from the golden age of vinyl.
+*Why do we focus on mid/late 70’s audio equipment?
+Well, the 70’s was the peak of analogue recording.
+The quality sound systems around at that time were designed to maximise on that analogue sound, often irrespective of cost.
+The build quality was fantastic and the sound even better, more musical and warmer than the current trend to extract clinical amounts of detail.
+So, we prefer to listen using the very best equipment from that golden age of vinyl.